 When a loved one has been injured and those injuries have resulted in medical bills, such as rehab costs or hospitalization, it is your right to file a personal injury lawsuit.
 You can also file a lawsuit if your loved one passed away due to the negligence of the nursing home.
 Funeral expenses are among the damages that can be compensated.

 These two types of nursing home malpractice can encompass a wide range of issues, such as sexual and physical abuse, not turning a patient enough to avoid bed sores, not supervising residents during activities that require supervision, not administering medication properly, and much more.

 Addressing Suspected Nursing Home Negligence

 If you suspect that a loved one is being abused in some way, there are certain signs that you can look for.
 Those signs include:

 - Fear or anger that is directed toward the nursing home and its staff

 - Malnourished, ill, or sloppy appearance

 There are several benefits to taking the necessary legal action against a nursing home that has been neglectful.
 Those benefits are: The family receives reimbursement for emotional suffering and financial loss, as well as sends a message to the staff and administration of the nursing home that there are consequences for negligence.

 Contact A Southern Minnesota Personal Injury Lawyer

-When placing a loved one into a nursing home, the purpose is for them to be cared for.
+When placing a loved one into nursing homes, the purpose is for them to be cared for.
 If they are neglected or abused in some way, then the consequences can be very serious.
-If you have had a loved one who has been abused or neglected in a nursing home, you may be able to hold the nursing home liable for the damages.
+If you have had a loved one who has been abused or neglected in nursing homes, you may be able to hold the nursing homes liable for the damages.
 To learn more about your rights and options, call Farrish Johnson Law Office, CHTD at 507-625-2525 for a free consultation.